kijiy/suikou_linux_training/Day3/day3_ex2.md

 ## 1. Download "linux_prac_day3.fastq.gz" from github.
 ## 2. Google the format of fastq file.
 Fastq is the basic output format of NGS data.
 ## 3. How many sequences are in this file?
 ## 4. How long is each read in this file?
-Tou can believe the number of "length=" on the header but check all the sequences.
+You can believe the number of "length=" on the header but check all the sequences.

 # B: GTF file
 ## 1. Download "danio_GRCz10_head.gtf".